brettz9/eslint-config-ash-nazg/README.md

 The following rules are not included within `eslint:recommended` or `standard`, nor have we chosen to include them in any of the `ash-nazg` rules.

-Note: asterisked items refer to features I might enable if the described option could become available (or upon further review).
+Note: italicized items refer to features I might enable if the described option could become available (or upon further review).
 I might also tweak some `standard` rules further which I have not had time to examine (but it would probably be toward the stricter rather than looser as I have been happy with it thus far).

-- *`array-bracket-newline`* - Switched to "consistent" as sometimes nice to be a little condensed, especially when representing HTML as JSON within Jamilih (or JsonML) templates.
+- *`array-bracket-newline`* - Switched to "consistent" over "always" as sometimes nice to be a little condensed, especially when representing HTML as JSON within Jamilih (or JsonML) templates.
 - *`array-element-newline`* - While the "consistent" option would be nice, it doesn't work well to keep up with a max width and the desire to avoid excessive height `[\n a, b, \n c, d\n]`